Chapter Five

 "This Constitution and the laws of the United States which shall be made in pursuance thereof, and all treaties made, or which shall be made, under the authority of the United states shall be the supreme law of the land…"

-That treaty, like other laws, can be changed but it cannot be changed by the War department’s regarding it as a "scrap of paper."
-Such an attitude on the part of the War department would mean that our government is no more honest than others it severely condemned.
+That treaty, like other laws, can be changed but it cannot be changed by the War Department’s regarding it as a "scrap of paper."
+Such an attitude on the part of the War Department would mean that our government is no more honest than others it severely condemned.
 It would mean that this government had sacrificed the place of honor and moral leadership that it has earned in the eyes of the world and had sunk to the level of Japan whose emissaries talked peace while its army went to war.

 I do not intend to indicate that I think the Convention should be changed.
 I do not think that any of us are now emotionally fitted to tackle the job of re-evaluating one of the few international laws that has withstood, with a considerable measure of success, the hatred and lawlessness that war breeds.